PouyaDini10/Think-Pad-Tear-Down-Hardware-Identification-Lab/README.md

 This annotated image highlights essential internal components of a Lenovo ThinkPad, including the CPU, RAM, storage drive, ports, and cooling system.
 It serves as a quick reference for understanding laptop hardware layout and supporting IT repair or diagnostic tasks.

+### 3. **Identify Hardware Components**

+### 🔧 RAM Removal Procedure

+To safely remove the RAM stick, gently press outward on the two metal latches on each side of the module.
+The RAM will pop up at an angle, allowing you to slide it out carefully without touching the gold contacts.
+Always ground yourself before handling internal components to avoid static discharge.